TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 };
 ```

-To start breaking down these values a simple trick is to try connecting multiple times in a row and see what changes in the packet from run to run, this allows us to seperate out any dynamic data from static data.
+We can use a simple trick to start breaking down these values.
+By trying to connect multiple times in a row, we can see what changes in the packet each time, this allows us to seperate out any dynamic data from static data.

 [![Initial Packet header](/assets/images/posts/ds3os_2/initial_packet_header_4.png)](/assets/images/posts/ds3os_2/initial_packet_header_4.png)